itsteddyyo/strategy-pack/README.md

 ```

 >[!NOTE]
->At the moment there is no configuration possible, but i have it on my list.
+>At the moment there is no configuration possible, but I have it on my list.

 ## Installation